-СВТ Not applicable.
-PBT The student may record their answers directly on the adapted format book, on blank braille paper, or use a brailler or braille note-taker.
-The TVI completes verbatim transcription of the student's responses into the standard print test book (included in the braille kit) in the presence of a second school adult (refer to 6.1.6 Transcription Instructions).
+Not applicable.
+The student may record their answers directly on the adapted format book, on blank braille paper, or use a brailler or braille note-taker.
+The TVI completes verbatim transcription of the student's responses into the standard print test book (included in the braille kit) in the presence of a second school adult (refer to 6.1.6 Transcription Instructions ).
 Student work and/or answers that are not transcribed are not scored.

-Scribe for Math and Science
+Scribe for Math, Science, and Social Studies

-The following information applies to math and science assessments.
+The following information applies to math, science, and social studies assessments.
 For ELA, including CSLA, refer to 6.1.4 Unique Accommodations as the scribe accommodation requires an approved UAR for ELA/CSLA.